CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 ### Image Pull Secrets

-If you are pulling the PostgreSQL Operator images from a private registry, you will need to setup an [imagePullSecret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) with access to the registry.
+If you are pulling PGO images from a private registry, you will need to setup an [imagePullSecret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) with access to the registry.
 The image pull secret will need to be added to the